hannahdesmond/mastery-curriculum/chapter2/README.md

 => 2
 ```

-This makes sense for our purposes: we don't want anyone – be it another programmer or a user of the numeral calculator – to reassign the variables `one` through `ten` to any other numbers.
-By naming them `ONE` through `TEN`, we're making our intention clear: don't reassign these names, please: they're meant to stay this way.
+This makes sense for our purposes as we don't want anyone – be it another programmer or a user of the numeral calculator – to reassign the variables `one` through `ten` to any other numbers.
+By naming them `ONE` through `TEN`, we're making our intention clear - don't reassign these names, please, they're meant to stay this way.

 ## Modulo